IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-cost 65 is reported, the client's PCE will compute, as optimal, the 1 Gb/s path between R1 and R2 going through the VP2-VP5 path within the optical domain while the optimal path would actually be the one going thought the VP1-VP4 sub-path (with cost 50) within the optical domain.
+cost 65 is reported, the client's PCE will compute, as optimal, the 1 Gb/s path between R1 and R2 going through the VP2-VP5 path within the optical domain while the optimal path would actually be the one going through the VP1-VP4 sub-path (with cost 50) within the optical domain.

    Reporting all the information, as in {{poi-multi-path}}, using the "detailed